NCAA Men's College Basketball Tournament Trends - Part I

 been 14 seeds in a 64 team tourney become 15 seeds and so on.
 I'm a proponent of expanding the tournament to 70 or 72 teams

 so that all 16 seeds will be determined via play-in.
-This will the field even stronger and test the top seeds even more.
+This would make the field even stronger and test the top seeds even more.

-- The #2 seeds are also strong, winning 92% in this round since 1998.
-However, a #15 seed has won in each of the
+- The #2 seeds are also strong, winning 92% in this round since 1999.
+However, a #15 seed has won in three of the last four

-last three tournaments.
-Again, I think the expansion from 64 to 68 teams is making the 15 seeds a tougher challenge for the
+tournaments.
+Again, I think the expansion from 64 to 68 teams is making the 15 seeds a tougher challenge for the 2 seeds than

 During that time, at least one #13 seed has won in 18 of 25 seasons but #13 seeds have never won more than twice in the Round